Adversarial Rewards in Universal Learning for Contextual Bandits: Introduction

 \paragraph{Universal consistency.} We focus on the foundational notion of \emph{consistency}.
-In the contextual bandit context, a learner is consistent if its long-term average reward converges to the maximum-possible average reward that would be obtained with a policy.
+In the contextual bandit context, a learner is consistent if its long-term excess regret vanishes.
+Contexts are modeled by a stochastic process $\Xbb=(X_t)_{t\geq 1}$.
+If $\hat a_t$ is the selected action and $r_t$ the reward function at time $t$, we ask that for any measurable policy $\pi^*$,

+As shown in the above equation, we follow a traditional regret analysis, where we compare the learner to a fixed policy (static regret) as opposed to switching regret where the comparison policy may also change.
 For robustness and generality, one commonly aims to design algorithms that ensure consistency for a large class of instances.
-In this paper, we consider the strongest notion of \emph{universal consistency}, introduced in \cite{hanneke:21}, which asks that a learning rule is consistent for any possible reward mechanism.
-Consequently, the function class of policies is unrestricted.
+In this paper, we consider the strongest notion of \emph{universal consistency}, introduced in \cite{hanneke:21}, which asks that a learning rule is consistent for any possible reward mechanism---informally, any form of reward functions $(r_t)_{t\geq 1}$.
 The notion of universal consistency was mostly studied in the full-feedback supervised learning framework.
-In this context, a learner observes a stream of data $(\Xbb,\Ybb):=(X_t,Y_t)_{t\geq 1}$ modeled as a stochastic process and makes predictions $\hat Y_t$ at each step.
+In this context, a learner observes a stream of data $(X_t,Y_t)_{t\geq 1}$ and makes predictions $\hat Y_t$ at each step.
 Thus, it is universally consistent if irrespective of the underlying mechanism relating values $Y$ to contexts $X$, its average excess error compared to any measurable predictor function $f:\Xcal\to\Ycal$ vanishes: $\limsup_{T\to\infty}\frac{1}{T}\sum_{t\leq T}\ell(\hat Y_t,Y_t) - \ell(f(X_t),Y_t) \leq 0\; (a.s.)$.
 Starting with the work of \cite{stone:77} which proved universal consistency for a large class of local average estimators in Euclidean spaces, a significant line of work focused on extending these results.
 Notably, one can achieve universal consistency for more general spaces and loss functions \citep{devroye:96,gyorfi:02}.
 More recently, \cite{hanneke:21b,gyorfi2021universal,cohen:22} provided learning rules for universal learning under a provably-minimal assumption on the context space $\Xcal$ known as essential separability.
 While these works focused on independent identically distributed (i.i.d.) data, more restricted consistency results were also obtained for non-i.i.d. mixing, stationary ergodic data processes \citep{morvai:96,gyorfi:99,gyorfi:02} or processes satisfying the law of large numbers \citep{morvai:99,gray:09,steinwart:09}.